gutow/Algebra_with_Sympy/Development Notes.md

    `pytest --ignore='tests' --ignore='Developer Testing'
    --ignore-glob='*old*' --doctest-modules`

-You can run all the test using the dotests script: `./dotests.sh`.
+You can run all the tests using the dotests script: `./dotests.sh`.

 ## Building PyPi package